Empower Your Practice

 #5.
 Include contact information for follow-up questions

 In your email signature, go ahead and share your preferred contact methods.
 This could be a direct phone number where they can reach you or an extension that connects them to your helpful team.
 You can even provide a dedicated email address if that works best for you.
 Doing this gives patients a direct line, so they can connect with you whenever they have additional inquiries or need a little extra clarity.
+For clinics that need branded email signatures, a simple generator with ready-to-use templates can help maintain a consistent and professional look across all patient communications.

 5-dos-of-communicating-with-patients-via-email-svg